Health and Healthcare Systems

 The World Economic Forum has created a number of data visualizations tracing the pandemic's impact.
 The following are selected excerpts.

-The spread of Covid-19
+The initial spread of COVID-19

 The first cases of what would later be identified as the coronavirus that causes COVID-19 were reported in China in late 2019.
 It quickly spread to multiple countries, and by the middle of this month there were about 226 million reported cases globally.
 Each country’s official caseload over time is represented here by expanding red dots: